tahaaakhan02/tahaaakhan02/readme.md

 ## 🧑‍💻 About Me

-I'm a Data Science student at one of Pakistan's top CS universities, building hands-on experience across machine learning, systems programming, and software engineering.
-From training classifiers to writing assembly — I enjoy working across the stack and turning raw data into real insights.
+I'm a Data Science student at FAST NUCES Islamabad, building hands-on experience across machine learning, systems programming, and software engineering.
+From training classifiers to writing codes — I enjoy working across the stack and turning raw data into real insights.

 ---